bymiawang/bymiawang/README.md

 I'm currently working as a natural language processing intern at Cognixion, where we specialize in building AI-powered assistive tech for the millions of people with communication disabilities.

-When I'm not coding, I can usually be found reading (currently working on Uncanny Valley by Anna Wiener), playing fetch with my goldendoodle Trumpet, and wandering around museums.
+When I'm not coding, I can usually be found reading (currently working on Uncanny Valley by Anna Wiener), playing fetch with my goldendoodle Trumpet, and exploring local coffee shops.